 Fulfilling our mission

-Gifts to our Annual Fund also enable us to continue to fulfill the mission of enrolling students from all walks of life, ensuring affordability, attracting the best teachers, and providing the learning spaces, experiences, and opportunities that make a McNick education unique.
+Gifts to The McNicholas Fund also enable us to continue to fulfill the mission of enrolling students from all walks of life, ensuring affordability, attracting the best teachers, and providing the learning spaces, experiences, and opportunities that make a McNick education unique.

 Choosing your area of support

-Annual gifts to the McNicholas may be directed toward any number of our immediate priorities:
+Annual gifts to McNicholas may be directed toward any number of our immediate priorities: